Requirements for Adoption

-6. Chronic illnesses, history of cancer, and other health concerns are reviewed on a case by case basis and in conjunction with country specific requirements.
+6. Chronic illnesses, history of cancer, and other health concerns are reviewed on a case-by-case basis and in conjunction with country-specific requirements.

-7. Families being treated for mental health conditions including depression and anxiety will be evaluated on a case by case basis.
+7. Families being treated for mental health conditions including depression and anxiety will be evaluated on a case-by-case basis.
 We encourage families to check the specific requirements of the particular program(s) of their interest for further details.

-8. When applying, if you are pregnant, or have a child less than 6 months of age, you will be required to complete a concurrent family building application in addition to your adoption application.
+8. When applying, if you are pregnant, or have a child that is less than 6 months of age, you will be required to complete a Concurrent Family Building Application in addition to your adoption application.

-9. Families who are in the process of adopting who become pregnant or desire to start a concurrent adoption will be considered on a case by case basis.
-Approval is based on the country requirements of both the family’s adoption program and the adoption program of interest, a social worker's recommendation and agency approval.
+9. Families who are in the process of adopting who become pregnant or desire to start a concurrent adoption will be considered on a case-by-case basis.
+Approval is based on the country requirements of both the family’s adoption program and the adoption program of interest, a social worker's recommendation, and agency approval.

-10. One or both prospective parents must agree and initial America World's Statement of Faith.
+11. One or both prospective parents must agree and initial America World's Statement of Faith.

-15. A family’s financial history is assessed to include assets, liabilities, net worth, income, and expenses.
+16. A family’s financial history is assessed to include assets, liabilities, net worth, income, and expenses.
 At a minimum, families must meet the USCIS income guidelines.
 Additional financial information may be needed to determine a family’s eligibility.
 Please check the specific country requirements as they may vary.

-17. As part of the intake process, additional information may be required to determine eligibility.
+18. As part of the intake process, additional information may be required to determine eligibility.
 Failure to disclose important information may affect client’s eligibility.
 Please see note below.

 Note: Applicants are expected to disclose any issues regarding health, criminal background, history of physical and sexual abuse, bankruptcy, financial stability, disabilities and special needs.
-Non-disclosure will impair America World’s ability to assess your eligibility and serve you.
+Nondisclosure will impair America World’s ability to assess your eligibility and serve you.
 Please call the office or email (email@example.com) if you have questions or concerns about these items affecting your eligibility.

 Note: Families who are eligible for multiple discounts (i.e. second time adopters, and pastors) will receive the highest discount for which they are eligible but the discounts are not cumulative.